udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 `sidewalk = [relevant value]`

-The data becomes even more scarce if one aims to find out more refined information about sidewalks, e.g., if it is on the left or right side of a road (see Table 3).
+The data becomes even more scarce if one seeks for more refined information about sidewalks, e.g., if it is on the left or right side of a road (see Table 3).
 It seems to be on par with cycleway tag, which contains similar information to sidewalk.
 It is hard to explain why